1996 Stanley Cup playoffs: (1) Detroit Red Wings vs. (2) Colorado Avalanche

 This was the first playoff meeting between these two teams.
 This was Detroit's second consecutive and fourth overall Conference Final appearance.
 They defeated the Chicago Blackhawks in the previous year in five games.
 This was Colorado's third Conference Final appearance in franchise history and first since relocating to Colorado.
 They last went to the Conference Final in 1985, which they lost to the Philadelphia Flyers in six games when the team was known as the Quebec Nordiques.

 Game 1 was a hard-fought battle.
 The score was tied at two in the first overtime period when Mike Keane scored at 17:31 to give Colorado a 3–2 win.
 The Avalanche won Game 2, 3–0, with Colorado goaltender Patrick Roy stopping all 35 shots faced.
 Down two games to none, the Red Wings played solidly in Game 3.
 Detroit defencemen Nicklas Lidstrom and Vladimir Konstantinov combined to score three goals (including a shorthanded goal by Konstantinov) and Detroit won 6–4.
 In game four the Red Wings outshot the Avalanche 31–17 but lost the game 4–2 thanks to 29 saves made by Patrick Roy.

 Detroit played with desperation and determination in game five.
 Inspired by Vladimir Konstantinov's big body check on Avalanche forward Claude Lemieux, the Red Wings went on to win 5–2.
 The Red Wings victory forced a Game 6 back in Colorado.
 Game 6 became famous in the history of the Red Wings-Avalanche rivalry.
 At 14:07 of the first period, Detroit forward Kris Draper was down along the half-boards at centre ice when Colorado forward Claude Lemieux checked Draper's head from behind into the edge of the bench.
 The hit sent Draper to the hospital with a broken jaw and a shattered cheek and orbital bone, which required surgery and stitches.
 Draper did not return to play until the middle of the 1996–97 season.
 While Lemieux was assessed a five-minute major penalty and a game misconduct match penalty for the hit, the Avalanche went on to win the game 4–1 and completed the upset.
 The controversial hit on Draper by Lemieux was a catalyst (along with a rough hit by Kozlov on Foote in Game 3) for the Detroit–Colorado rivalry that endured for a decade.
+In a 2021 Documentary, Lemieux and Draper moved past the incident and are now friends.